 That night, while staying in our cozy B&B cottage, I could hear rain pounding down against the windows.
 I thought uh-oh it’s going to be a soggy day tomorrow.
 But by morning the rain tapered off, and the landlady assured us the weather was clearing.
 After a full English breakfast we set off down the road, through the delta, and onto a shingle beach toward the pretty village of Porlock Weir.

 Porlock Weir has a little harbour behind a gravel bar.
 I doubt if it offers much protection from big storms and storm surges.

 Beyond Porlock Weir the trail heads into the forest.
 We passed an old tollhouse, and from there it goes along a forested sidehill, mile after mile, with very few views of the sea.

 The hiking was pleasant, though.
 There was lots of greenery and the birds were singing.
 However there were some ups and downs that seemed unnecessary .
 I imagine these are probably related to property lines.

 At a location called Culbone there was a pretty little church tucked inside a lush valley.

 As the day progressed the weather continued to clear.
 At a clearing we found a bench.
 We sat down for a cup of tea and a scone.

-The trail then headed upward, around a slide area.
-Somewhere is this area we crossed from Somerset into Devon.
+The trail then headed upward around a slide area.
+Somewhere in this area we crossed from Somerset into Devon.